pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     SM3 is a cryptographic hash function standardized by the Chinese National Cryptography Administration in `GM/T 0004-2012`_.
 It produces 256-bit message digests.
+It is most commonly used in conjunction with the :class:`~cryptography.hazmat.primitives.asymmetric.sm2`
+    signature scheme.
 (An English description is available at `draft-oscca-cfrg-sm3-02`_.)
 This hash should be used for compatibility purposes where required and is not otherwise recommended for use.